Ongoing Offences Continuing Bylaw Breaching Conduct | FireCode.legal™

 Answer: While typically a person cannot be prosecuted repeatedly for the same incident under the res judicata principle, ongoing bylaw violations may lead to multiple charges if the infraction continues unabated.
 For instance, if your property fails to comply with noise regulations consistently, each day the issue persists could potentially warrant a new charge.
 To navigate these complexities effectively, consider seeking legal assistance from trusted professionals who can assess and guide you through your legal situation.

-Can a Person Be Repeatedly Accused of a Bylaw Violation?
+Can a Person Be Repeatedly Charged With a Bylaw Violation?

 Continuous Violation of a Bylaw May Lead to Repeat Charges and Fines.